EndPointCorp/end-point-blog/2024/12/net-caching-cloudflare.md

 + app.UseResponseCaching();
 ```

-Second, on our action methods, we need to include the `[ResponseCache]` attribute to specify the caching options for that request.
+Second, we need to include the `[ResponseCache]` attribute on our action methods to specify the caching options for that request.
 In the example below, we are adding a response cache directive of 30 seconds that will vary depending on the User-Agent header sent on the request:

 ```diff
 + [ResponseCache(VaryByHeader = "User-Agent", Duration = 30)]